The Upside Down Show: Episode structure

 Each episode begins with a cold open showing one or both brothers in the middle of an activity.
 David introduces "the Remote" by pretending to hold a remote control.
 He explains that the Remote can control the action on-screen.
 He demonstrates by pressing various buttons, which control Shane's actions.
 The Remote also has "wild card" buttons that cause strange or undesired effects.
 The main one is the "Upside Down" button, which causes the camera to shift to an upside down shot and can only be undone with the "Right Side Up" button.
 After explaining it, David gives the Remote to the viewer.
 The brothers ask the viewer to "press the Play button" to start the episode.
 Before the episode starts, the viewer commonly presses the wrong button and puts the brothers in a bizarre situation.
 As soon as the play button is pressed, the theme song begins.
 This sequence features the Action Fingers jumping over the show's title and credits, and it ends with them opening the apartment door.

 The rest of the story always starts in David and Shane's living room.
 Every episode features their sidekick Puppet and the Schmuzzies, who live with the brothers in their apartment.
 The goal of each story is for David and Shane to get to a certain location.
 The brothers spend the episode searching for the location through the various doors, windows, and other places in their apartment.
 The brothers occasionally request help from the viewers, asking them to press buttons on their remote.
-Their journey takes them to three "Wrong Turn" rooms.
+Their journey takes them to three "Wrong Turn" rooms, and in one of these rooms, they often encounter another puppet (or in the case of the episode "Movies", two), who help them get back on track, mostly stating information about their desired location, or object, as seen in the episode "Mini Golf".
 The brothers' neighbor Mrs. Foil appears in the different rooms in various costumes, either helping them on their quest or unintentionally causing more trouble.

 At one point on their journey, the brothers always encounter a child who teaches them something and sets them on the correct path.
 Eventually, they locate their destination "for the very first time" and visit the place in fast motion.
 The show ends with David and Shane back in their apartment.
 During the last few minutes of the show, they give the viewer an imaginary souvenir to thank them for their help throughout the episode.
 During the last moment of the show, they play around in their apartment while the end credits roll.